11. Lost Lake Loop

 Primary old growth features

-Impressive ancient western redcedar and western hemlock.
+Impressive ancient western redcedar.

 Description

 From the day-use trailhead on the north shore of the lake, head counter-clockwise on the Lakeshore Trail (656) and immediately enter a stellar old forest.
-Large western hemlock and western redcedar dominate the first mile, accompanied by Douglas-fir and occasional noble fir.
-Interpretative signs explain natural features along the first quarter mile of barrier-free trail.
-An opening in the forest frames a famous picture-postcard view of snow-draped Mount Hood rising spectacularly over the lake.
-Pockets of big western redcedar are rooted in seasonally soaked soils near a small marsh by Inlet Creek.
-Continue around the lake through an old western hemlock forest before entering a younger forest.
+Large Douglas-fir, western hemlock and western redcedar dominate the first mile, accompanied by occasional noble fir.
+A couple of lakeshore benches in the first third of a mile indicate opportunities for your own picture-postcard image of snow-draped Mount Hood rising spectacularly over the lake.
+Big western redcedar cluster in seasonally soaked soils near a small marsh by Inlet Creek.

 How to get there